aidantze/projects.github.io/README.md

 *Due to company confidentiality agreements, I am unable to share any screenshots or specifics of the work I did.*

+### Commbank
-### Commbank – Software Engineering Intern, managing APIs and migrating observability systems
+Software Engineering Intern, managing APIs and migrating observability systems

+> Jul 2024 - Jan 2025

 > [!IMPORTANT]
 > This work experience is very relevant for industry work!
 Specifically in software engineering

 > [!NOTE]
-> This summarises all project work I have done for this company from July 2024 - Jan 2025
+> This summarises all project work I have done for this company

 I did a software engineering internship for 6 months at Commbank, where I was placed in a team in Home Buying managing secure APIs surrounding the bank's mortgage insurance.
 I started in frontend engineering, building a new management portal interface for internal staff only.
 I helped write tests and maintain some internal data APIs querying from MongoDB, even going so far as to deploy one for the first time to TeamCity and AWS.
 On top of my learnings in cloud deployments, I took responsibility to migrate the team's systems to a new observability stack (Grafana Labs + Observe + PagerDuty) as part of a company wide initiative, running demonstrates with similar teams near to mine on how they can use the new platforms.
 I also wrote Jira tasks, organising the team's Jira board, maintained GitHub CI/CD pipelines, and delivered a wellness presentation to my Chapter.